Louisville Assault Attorney

 Assault charges in Louisville can result in penalties ranging from fines to significant prison time, based on the degree of the offense.

-• Second-degree is a Class C felony, leading to 5 to 10 years
+- Second-degree assault is a Class C felony, which can lead to 5 to 10 years in prison.

-• Third-degree is a Class D felony, possibly resulting in 1 to 5 years.
+- Third-degree assault is a Class D felony, possibly resulting in 1 to 5 years in prison.

 It is crucial to consult with an assault lawyer in Louisville to assess the potential penalties specific to your case and navigate toward the most favorable outcome.